fommil/fpmortals/manuscript/complete.md

 increasingly similar things.
 It is possible to represent XML documents with a Rose Tree.

-If you find yourself working with hierarchical data, consider using a Rose Tree instead of rolling a custom data structure.
+When working with hierarchical data, consider using a Rose Tree instead of rolling a custom data structure.

 ### `FingerTree`